Decor, Interior Design Ideas, Kitchen Ideas, Living Room Ideas, Outdoor Ideas

 A Guide to Declutter Your Home Before Entertaining

-Your job, family, social life and other commitments can often make it difficult to keep everything around the house in ship-shape.
-Say you’re looking forward to inviting, wining and dining guests in your home and must pull everything together quickly — which is somewhat overwhelming.
-Where to start?
+Your job, family, social life, and other commitments can make it difficult to always keep everything around the house ship-shape.
+Many hosts have to pull everything together very quickly when it comes to wining and dining guests.
 Why do so many cherished furnishings and accents suddenly look so shabby and tired?
 What counts as clutter anyway?

 Decide Which Rooms to Focus On